MCH2071 : Sex, Sexuality and Desire

 Teaching Rationale And Relationship

-This module uses the lectures to map out the key theories and concepts that surround the areas of sexuality.
+This module uses the lectures to map out the key theories and concepts that help us to understand the areas of sex, sexuality and desire.
 The lectures will also introduce students to the various approaches to sex, sexuality and desire.
 The lectures are delivered using a variety of methods.
-These include a range of resources, such as OHP’s, PowerPoint, video and individual and group tasks.
+These include a range of resources, such as visualizers, PowerPoint, video and individual and group tasks.
 The students will be required to have undertaken a range of preparatory tasks to facilitate the interactive character of these sessions.
 These tasks will form part of their assessment.

 This module also uses practicals strategically to engage students in their assessment task.
 In other words, as well as helping students think through themes and issues, they also have a tangible objective.